Shetty073/simpleCrypter/README.md

 #### Changelog for v2.0
 * GUI added using easyGUI

-###### At the time I added GUI I was not familiar with Tkinter.
+###### At the time when I added GUI I was not familiar with Tkinter.
 But now I am, hence I will be updating this code to use Tkinter.

 ## I love Python.. :)